 To explore any city in India one must be aware of the various modes of commutation that are available at hand.
 In most cities in India you would find the local state transport buses and hired cabs or taxis.
 In addition to these, larger cities such as Mumbai, there is the option for “local trains” and Kolkata has the “trams” while Delhi has the “metro“.

 However, the one mode of transport that is vital across most of India is the auto rickshaw.
-In fact, in cities and towns across the country the black-yellow or the green-yellow rickshaws are the backbone of city transport.
-The seating capacity of a normal rickshaw is 4, including driver.
+In fact, in cities and towns across the country, the black-yellow or the green-yellow rickshaws are the backbone of city transport.
+They are called “autos” by the locals.
+The seating capacity of a normal auto is 4, including the driver.
 There are also six-seater rickshaws in certain towns and cities.
-Normally their fare rates are controlled by government.
+Normally their fare rates of these autos controlled by the government.

-The charges to destinations are fixed and you do not end up paying more due to a faulty meters or shrewd drivers.
-However, the post paid autos are more in number.
+The charges to destinations are fixed and you do not end up paying more due to faulty meters or shrewd drivers.
+However, the post-paid as opposed to pre-paid autos are more in number.
 They run on meters, so before boarding one you need to make sure it is down to zero.
-So if there are both pre-paid and post paid autos available at a certain destination, the tip is always to go for the former.
+So if there are both pre-paid and post-paid autos available at a certain destination, the tip is always to go for the former.